maarten-pennings/WordClock/README.md

 ![WiFi](imgs/wifi.png)

-Start a browser (on your laptop of smart phone) and visit site 10.10.10.10.
+Start a browser (on your laptop or smart phone) and visit site 10.10.10.10.
 You will get the configuration page.

 ![Configuration](imgs/cfg.png)